Laughter Yoga Classes in Dublin Ireland

-As featured on "Today with Maura and Daithi" on RTE1 National TV, click here to go to our Meetup page, where you can view the programme, as broadcast on RTE1.
+As featured on "Today with Maura and Daithi" on RTE1 National TV - click here to view the actual RTE broadcast,

 The following is the text of an article which appeared in a recent edition of The Local News, with the headline "Laugh the stress away with Marion".
 It gives a good summary of what Laughter Yoga is all about:

 Laugh the stress away with Marion